assemblerflow/flowcraft/README.md

 #### Wait... what about the software parameters?

-Each component in the pipeline has it's one set of parameters that can be modified before or when executing the pipeline.
+Each component in the pipeline has its own set of parameters that can be modified before or when executing the pipeline.
 These parameters are described in the documentation of each process and you can check the options of your particular pipeline using the `help` option: